Bider-Man/Hyprland-Config/README.md

 I'm doing this in my free time, so as you can expect it'll be slow to update (major updates at least).

-Any criticism is also welcome :)
+Any criticism is also welcome :D